Rescue process

 Did the dog react to squirrels, birds, or outdoor animals on walks?

-Why it matters: Wildlife reactions reveal prey drive levels in low-stakes contexts.
+Why it matters: Wildlife reactions reveal prey drive levels in low-stakes contexts and are a useful proxy for how the dog might respond to small animals at home.

 Behavior around people